Precision or Perish: Retail’s Orchestration Challenge for NRF 2026

 By responding faster to market changes, optimizing markdowns, and deploying dynamic pricing, retailers that implemented orchestration have seen up to a 12% EBIT uplift in pilot markets.

-• Can you adjust promotions mid-week based on store-level sell-through?
+• Can promotions adjust mid-week based on store-level sell-through?

-• Can your inventory model flex by market, weather, or channel preference?
+• Can inventory strategies adapt dynamically by market, weather patterns, or channel demand?

 Takeaway: Precision is the New Power Move

-Retail’s future won’t be built on resilience alone.
-It will be orchestrated with precision where insights, actions, and outcomes are aligned in real time.
+Retail’s future will not be built on resilience alone.
+It will be shaped by precision where insights, decisions, and actions are continuously aligned in real time.